gvwilson/thirdbit/src/fiction/iffy/index.md

 "Your friend has already been moved to the hospital here in town, and the Australians have promised to give der the best possible care."

-"Thank you," she mumbled.
+"Thanks," she mumbled.

 He gave her hand a final firm squeeze before turning to Doctor Johel.
 "Unfortunately, the other news isn't as pleasant," he continued briskly.
-"The attack on you was definitely the work of my counterpart in Rothera, but the core believes some faction of the machines hypermind may have assisted them.
+"The attack on you was definitely coordinated by my counterpart in Rothera, but the core believes some faction of the machines hypermind may have assisted them.
-We've tried reaching out through the usual channels, but all we've had back so far is a poem about the necessity of entropy and how time is an arrow, not a circle."
+We've tried reaching out through the usual channels, but all we've had back so far is a poem about the necessity of entropy."

 "If the machines are involved, does that mean you're scrubbing the mission?"
 Doctor Johel asked.